yogeshgunasekaran/AWS-CI-CD-Project/README.md

  - Deploy the DB schema into the RDS 'acounts' database
    - SSH to an Beanstalk Instance as a root user `sudo -i` and,
       - Install the required packages `yum install git mysql -y`, clone the source code that contains the schema **'db_backup.sql'** file
-      - Verify the connection to the RDS from
+      - Verify the connection to the RDS with `mysql -h <RDS-endpoint-here> -u admin -p<admin-pass-here> accounts`